 For more than 100 years, Dunwoody has built a reputation as a leader in technical education.
 We have educated more than 200,000 men and women.
-Many of our graduates go on to become leaders in their respective industries, or become entrepreneurs who own and operate their own businesses.
+Dunwoody's reputation as a best-in-class organization is evident in the high demand for our graduates.
+Our graduates go on to become the go-to technicians, the best problem solvers, and the leaders in their respective industries.
+Many Dunwoody graduates have become entrepreneurs who own and operate their own businesses.

-Dunwoody's mission is to "change lives by building opportunities for graduates to have successful careers, to develop into leaders and entrepreneurs and to engage in 'the better performance of life's duties."
+Dunwoody's mission is to "change lives by building opportunities for graduates to have successful careers, to develop into leaders and entrepreneurs, and to engage in 'the better performance of life's duties."
 We strive to achieve this mission every day by living up to high standards in the way we teach and support our students.
-I am confident the Dunwoody team of admissions counselors, instructors, student advisors, and staff will deliver on that goal.
+I am confident the Dunwoody team of Admissions counselors, instructors, student advisors, and staff will deliver on that goal.